-Investors Are Getting Nervous, And Topsy-Turvy Interest Rates Are Proof
+Dow Drops 799 Points, As Topsy-Turvy Interest Rates Boost Recession Fears

+Stock prices tumbled Tuesday amid investor fears about trade, wiping out the gains that followed the Trump administration's decision to delay higher tariffs on imports from China.

+The Dow Jones Industrial Average dropped 799 points, losing 3.1 percent of its value, while the S&P 500 index fell 3.2 percent.
+The NASDAQ composite index plunged 3.8 percent.

-In a worrisome sign for the economy, the interest rate on short-term U.S. Treasury securities actually rose above that of longer-term instruments.
+In another worrisome sign for the economy, the interest rate on short-term U.S. Treasury securities actually rose above that of longer-term instruments.

 The unusual phenomenon is known as an inversion of the yield curve, something that hasn't occurred since 2007.
 It often signals a slowing of growth and perhaps even a recession, economists believe.